Userful™: Frequently Asked Questions

 - Ensure that you have supported Nvidia Offload Card installed in Mid-Range Appliance

 - Set the default startup GPU in the BIOS of the Userful host to the Intel® integrated GPU

 - You must NOT plug any display onto the Nvidia GPU

-- Go to the Control Center > System Operations > Performance Settings Card and enable the Nvidia Offload Card Support
+- Go to the Control Center > Settings > Performance Settings Card and enable the Nvidia Offload Card Support

 Note: You will need a special license for Nvidia offload support.
 See Nvidia Offload Support for more information.